fiona-lxd/AdvKnn/README.md

 # AdvKnn: Adversarial Attacks On K-Nearest Neighbor Classifiers With Approximate Gradients
-This repository contains a PyTroch implementation of the algorithm presented in the paper AdvKnn: Adversarial Attacks On K-Nearest Neighbor Classifiers With Approximate Gradients. [https://arxiv.org/abs/1911.06591](https://arxiv.org/abs/1911.06591)
+This repository contains a PyTorch implementation of the algorithm presented in the paper AdvKnn: Adversarial Attacks On K-Nearest Neighbor Classifiers With Approximate Gradients. [https://arxiv.org/abs/1911.06591](https://arxiv.org/abs/1911.06591)

 ## AdvKnn